ryanholloway/yolo-frame-processing-api/README.md

 ### API Endpoints

+- `GET /`
+  Returns an HTML page with API documentation.

 - `GET /frame`
   Returns the latest annotated frame as a JPEG image with detection bounding boxes.
-Returns 503 if no frame is available.
+If capture hasn't started, returns a message image.

 - `GET /detections`
   Returns JSON array of the latest detected objects with class names and confidence scores.
+If capture hasn't started, returns a message.

 - `GET /unprocessed_frame`
   Returns the latest unprocessed frame as a JPEG image without annotations.
+If capture hasn't started, returns a message image.

 - `GET /model`
   Returns the current YOLO model name and available models.